-The doors will open and teachers will be on duty at 8:15 AM.
-Children are not permitted to arrive before 8:15 AM, as there will be no supervision until that time.
+The doors will open and staff will be on duty at 8:15 a.m.
+Children are not permitted to arrive before 8:15 a.m., as there will be no supervision until that time.
 If your needs dictate that your child be dropped off earlier than school is open, you may consider enrolling your child in Solutions, the before and after school child care program.
-You may inquire about this program at (508) 541-5293 or at www.FranklinLifelongLearning.com
+You may inquire about this program at (508) 541-5293.

-School activities begin promptly at 8:30 AM, at which time students are expected to be in their classrooms and ready to learn.
-It is very important that your child arrives on time so the day is started on the right foot.
-Students arriving after 8:30 AM will be marked tardy and must report to the office for a late pass before reporting to the classroom.
-Parents are asked to refrain from walking students to the classrooms in the morning.
+School begins at 8:30 a.m. at which time students are expected to be in their classrooms and ready for the day to begin.
+It is important that your child arrives on time so the day is started promptly.
+Students arriving after 8:30 a.m. will be marked tardy and must report to the office for a late pass before reporting to the classroom.